awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

 ### Amazon EBS CSI driver<a name="add-ons-aws-ebs-csi-driver"></a>
 + **Name** – `aws-ebs-csi-driver`
 + **Description** – A Kubernetes Container Storage Interface \(CSI\) plugin that provides Amazon EBS storage for your cluster\.
 + **Required IAM permissions** – This add\-on utilizes the [IAM roles for service accounts](iam-roles-for-service-accounts.md) capability of Amazon EKS\.
-You must [create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) with the permissions in the [example policy](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/example-iam-policy.json) from GitHub\.
-You can create an IAM role, attach one of the policies to it, and annotate the Kubernetes service account used by the add\-on with the following command\.
-Replace *my\-cluster* with the name of your cluster, *AmazonEKS\_EBS\_CSI\_DriverRole* with the name for your role, and *AmazonEBSCSIDriverPolicy* with the name of the policy that you created\.
+The permissions in the [https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEBSCSIDriverPolicy.html](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEBSCSIDriverPolicy.html) AWS managed policy is required\.
+You can create an IAM role and attach the managed policy to it with the following command\.
+Replace `my-cluster` with the name of your cluster and `AmazonEKS_EBS_CSI_DriverRole` with the name for your role\.
 This command requires that you have `eksctl` installed on your device\.
-If you need to use a different tool to create the role, attach the policy to it, and annotate the Kubernetes service account, see [Configuring a Kubernetes service account to assume an IAM role](associate-service-account-role.md)\.
+If you need to use a different tool or you need to use a custom [KMS key](http://aws.amazon.com/kms/) for encryption, see [Creating the Amazon EBS CSI driver IAM role](csi-iam-role.md)\.

   ```
-  eksctl create iamserviceaccount --name ebs-csi-controller-sa --namespace kube-system --cluster my-cluster \
+  eksctl create iamserviceaccount \
-      --role-name "AmazonEKS_EBS_CSI_DriverRole" --role-only --attach-policy-arn arn:aws:iam::aws:policy/AmazonEBSCSIDriverPolicy --approve
+      --name ebs-csi-controller-sa \
+      --namespace kube-system \
+      --cluster my-cluster \
+      --role-name AmazonEKS_EBS_CSI_DriverRole \
+      --role-only \
+      --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy \
+      --approve
   ```
-+ **Additional information** – To learn more about the driver, see [Amazon EBS CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/README.md) on GitHub\.
-You can deploy [examples](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes) for testing purposes from GitHub\.
++ **Additional information** – To learn more about the add\-on, see [Amazon EBS CSI driver](ebs-csi.md)\.

 ### ADOT<a name="add-ons-adot"></a>
 + **Name** – `adot`
 + **Description** – The [AWS Distro for OpenTelemetry](https://aws-otel.github.io/) \(ADOT\) is a secure, production\-ready, AWS supported distribution of the OpenTelemetry project\.
-+ **Prerequisites** - This add/-on requires [cert-manager](https://cert-manager.io/) deployed on the cluster as a [pre-requisite](**url**https://docs.aws.amazon.com/eks/latest/userguide/adot-reqts.html).
-Thus this add-on will not work if deployed directly using the [Terraform eks module](terraform-aws-modules/eks/aws) `cluster_addons` property.
 + **Required IAM permissions** – This add\-on utilizes the [IAM roles for service accounts](iam-roles-for-service-accounts.md) capability of Amazon EKS\.
-The permissions in the [AmazonPrometheusRemoteWriteAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonPrometheusRemoteWriteAccess.html), [AWSXrayWriteOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess), and [CloudWatchAgentServerPolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy) AWS managed policies\.
+The permissions in the [AmazonPrometheusRemoteWriteAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonPrometheusRemoteWriteAccess.html), [AWSXrayWriteOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess), and [CloudWatchAgentServerPolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy) AWS managed policies are required\.
 You can create an IAM role, attach the managed policies to it, and annotate the Kubernetes service account used by the add\-on with the following command\.
-Replace *my\-cluster* with the name of your cluster and *AmazonEKS\_ADOT\_Collector\_Role* with the name for your role\.
+Replace `my-cluster` with the name of your cluster and `AmazonEKS_ADOT_Collector_Role` with the name for your role\.
 This command requires that you have `eksctl` installed on your device\.
 If you need to use a different tool to create the role, attach the policy to it, and annotate the Kubernetes service account, see [Configuring a Kubernetes service account to assume an IAM role](associate-service-account-role.md)\.

   ```
-  eksctl create iamserviceaccount --name adot-collector --namespace default --cluster my-cluster --role-name "AmazonEKS_ADOT_Collector_Role" \
+  eksctl create iamserviceaccount \
+      --name adot-collector \
+      --namespace default \
+      --cluster my-cluster \
+      --role-name AmazonEKS_ADOT_Collector_Role \
       --attach-policy-arn arn:aws:iam::aws:policy/AmazonPrometheusRemoteWriteAccess \
       --attach-policy-arn arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess \
-      --attach-policy-arn arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy --approve
+      --attach-policy-arn arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy \
+      --approve
   ```
 + **Additional information** – For more information, see [Getting Started with AWS Distro for OpenTelemetry using EKS Add\-Ons](https://aws-otel.github.io/docs/getting-started/adot-eks-add-on) in the AWS Distro for OpenTelemetry documentation\.
+  + ADOT requires that [cert\-manager](https://docs.aws.amazon.com/eks/latest/userguide/adot-reqts.html) is deployed on the cluster as a pre\-requisite, otherwise this add\-on will not work if deployed directly using the [Amazon EKSTerraform](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) `'cluster_addons'` property\.

 ### Amazon GuardDuty agent<a name="add-ons-guard-duty"></a>
 **Note**